-3) They are truly gorgeous and while I didn’t get a chance to explore everything this whole area has to offer, let me tell you, these 10 things are forever in my memory and they are truly surreal.
+And while I didn’t get a chance to explore everything this whole area has to offer, let me tell you, these 10 things are forever in my memory and they are truly surreal.
 You will feel that once you check them out too, trust me.

 While I did my best to provide the best photographs of these locations, the truth is, no matter how good or bad photographer, photo or camera is, there is no amount of quality that can capture how beautiful this place is.
 You HAVE to go and see it to understand what I mean.

-Let these 10 locations and the photos I’ll provide be the bait that gets you there, thank me later.
+Let these 10 locations and the photos of the Canadian Rockies:

 I will be listing the locations for each spot (as I usually do) and if you have questions on them or other spots nearby, do let me know.
 I’ll also be documenting this road trip I did in another blog post fully, because it wasn’t just the Canadian Rockies I visited, and the other spots I saw, also had their incredible beauties to see!

-1) Sunwapta Falls.
+1) Sunwapta Falls:

 This waterfall and overall spot is very easy to access of the main road 93, which is the Icefields Parkway, another MUST do road trip I will document in the future.